thilanka/hangoutsbot/hangupsbot/plugins/iitc/README.md

 The original author is unknown, I've been trying to trace them down, if you recognize this as your code, please contact me.
-I've done a bit of refactoring and fixed it, but it's derrivative of someone else's work.
+I've done a bit of refactoring and fixed it, but it's derivative of someone else's work.
 	-- discontent /at/ resists.org - 24 July 2015

 You do not have permission to redistribute this code, it is pre-alpha,